 An "enclosed cab" is a place where you can sit and be protected while pesticides are being applied around you.
-Enclosed cabs can be on any tractor, truck, or car with windows and doors that can close.
+Enclosed cabs can be the cockpit of a crop duster, or any tractor, truck, or car with windows and doors that can close.
 Enclosed cabs should keep you from touching anything outside that has pesticide on it.
-Pesticide applicators can help protect themselves by using enclosed cabs.
+Pesticide applicators, pilots, and flaggers can help protect themselves by using enclosed cabs.